dbrady/scoped_attr_accessor/README.md

 in ruby.
 For some, especially those who come from Java, C++, VB, or some other language that enforces encapsulation with privacy, ruby's ability to get around privacy means that encapsulation cannot be enforced.
-Most of us (I count myself in this camp) have discarded the use of privacy in ruby altogether, as if it were nothing more than a half-hearted nod to other languages' encapsulation practices.
+Most of us (I have counted myself in this camp until now) have discarded the use of privacy in ruby altogether, as if it were nothing more than a half-hearted nod to other languages' encapsulation practices.
 Make everything public, we say; since everything's ultimately public anyway, using the private keyword is merely a speedbump which adds no security but does add hassle and headache.

 I am becoming more and more aware of a number of rubyists who consider the use of private and protected methods in ruby to be a useful way to